weaker098/AI-WEBUI-and-MEMORY/README.md

 # 🦊 Korn UI — Local AI Chat Interface (note this my personal app i use daily don't take it too seriously if there are bugs report it to me.)

 > A feature-rich local AI frontend for **KoboldAI** and **OpenRouter**, built with Flask + vanilla JS.
 Comes with semantic long-term memory, web search, persona/user loadouts, streaming responses, and a whole lot more.
-“This is my daily driver AI chat app I use for roleplay.
+"This is my daily driver AI chat app I use for roleplay.
 It actually remembers shit from last year or many sessions atleast 15 recent sessions i hard coded.
-Don’t take it too seriously — if it breaks, tell me and I might fix it when I’m not busy.”
+Don't take it too seriously — if it breaks, tell me and I might fix it when I'm not busy."
 ---

 ## 📸 Screenshots